 Central Health Equity Policy Council

-Born from the recognition that equity must be built into policy rather than left up to organizations to prioritize on their own, the Council was founded to ensure that the voices of those most affected by health disparities would lead the way.
+Born from the recognition that fairness must be built into policy rather than left up to organizations to prioritize on their own, the Policy Council was founded to ensure that the voices of those most affected by health disparities would lead the way.
 Today, more than 80 active members, from seasoned policy experts to first-time advocates, are collaborating to address real issues in our health system with grassroots insight, access to resources, and an unwavering belief in justice.

 A place to learn, lead, and belong